spencer-shadley/completed-class/02-lesson-plans/part-time/06-Week/02-Day/02-Day-LessonPlan.md

 ##### Instructor Notes

 * Use the slideshow as an initial starting point for your conversation on APIs.
 Make sure that students see the power of APIs and understand how APIs provide a link between front-end (what they've learned so far) and backend (what they will soon be learning).
+Be sure to replace the data and use the correct slide deck for your campus.

 * Today's activities will feel pretty challenging and confusing to the majority of your students.
 Use your best judgment and adjust as necessary.
 If you need to cut the Bands In Town exercise by all means do so.
 Offer ample support and let students know that things will "click" eventually -- even if it doesn't quite click just yet.